tq-systems/meta-tq/meta-tq/doc/README.TQMa335x.md

   rootfs on SPI NOR is required, following solutions:
   * tailor image recipe and kernel configuration to get real tiny
   * use SoM variant with larger SPI-NOR
+* Role switching does not work on the USB-OTG port (X9); only peripheral mode is usable.
+* No Device Trees for LVDS displays are provided.

 ## Artifacts